 - Errand, the little boy in the Belgariad, is initially capable of only saying the word "Errand", which is why the party takes to calling him that.
 It's explained that when Zedar found him, all he said was "I have an errand for you, boy"; Errand repeated the one word and followed him.
 Over the next two books, he learns more words, but he can only say one-word sentences.
 After the Time Skip between the Belgariad and the Malloreon, he learns how to speak properly.
 In the Malloreon his real name is revealed to be Eriond; he explains that he picked up the word 'Errand' from Zedar because it sounded familiar to him.

-- Subverted by Flute in Eddings' Elenium trilogy; she appears to be one of these at first but is really the goddess Aphrael, and perfectly capable of talking (at great length) when it suits her.
+- Subverted by Flute in The Elenium trilogy by David Eddings; she appears to be one of these at first but is really the goddess Aphrael, and perfectly capable of talking (at great length) when it suits her.

 - Miette from Malevil.
 A birth defect made her mute and she is young, beautiful, and exceptionally kind.
 She doesn't know any sign language so all of her communication comes from pantomime.

-- Raj from The Big Bang Theory isn't mute, but he can't talk to women unless he's drunk.
+- Raj isn't mute in the early years of The Big Bang Theory, but he can't talk to women unless he's drunk.
 Women seem to think this is endearing.
 Later, Howard and Penny decide to hook him up with Emily, a non-verbal deaf-mute friend of Penny, with Howard acting a Translator Buddy.
 They both reason that Emily is cute enough to be endearing and likeable, and being a pre-verbal deaf girl wouldn't be bothered by Raj's own condition.
-This doesn't work because Emily ended up being a Bitch in Sheep's Clothing, a really talented Gold Digger knowing that Raj is the richest guy in Penny's social circle and hoping to siphon a whole lot of his fortune, turning against him as soon as his family threatens to strip them both of his cospicuous allowance
+This doesn't work because Emily ended up being a Bitch in Sheep's Clothing, a really talented Gold Digger knowing that Raj is the richest guy in Penny's social circle and hoping to siphon a whole lot of his fortune, turning against him as soon as his family threatens to strip them both of his cospicuous allowance.

 - The slave girl Eirene from Rome is this in her first few episodes.
 Justified because she doesn't speak Latin (yet) and is understandably terrified of her masters.
 The trope plays a big part in Titus Pullo's attraction to her, and is the reason why he doesn't treat her like he usually treats women.